Sheryl WuDunn

-Sheryl WuDunn (born November 16, 1959) is an American business executive, writer, lecturer, and Pulitzer Prize winner.
+Sheryl WuDunn (伍洁芳 (Wǔ Jiéfāng); born November 16, 1959) is an American journalist, writer, and Pulitzer Prize winner.

 A senior banker focusing on growth companies in technology, new media and the emerging markets, WuDunn also works with double bottom line firms, alternative energy issues, and women entrepreneurs.
 She has also been a private wealth adviser with Goldman Sachs and was previously a journalist and business executive for The New York Times, where she served as a foreign correspondent in the Beijing and Tokyo bureaus.

 Biography

 A third generation Chinese American, Sheryl WuDunn grew up in New York City on the Upper West Side of Manhattan.
-She attended Cornell University, graduating with a BA in European History in 1981.
+She graduated from Cornell University with a Bachelor of Arts in European history in 1981.
 For three years, WuDunn worked for Bankers Trust Company as an international loan officer.
-After this, she earned her MBA from Harvard Business School and MPA from Princeton's Woodrow Wilson School of Public and International Affairs.
+She then earned an M.B.A. from Harvard Business School and an M.P.A. at Princeton University from the Woodrow Wilson School of Public and International Affairs.

 WuDunn married reporter Nicholas Kristof in 1988.
 After working for The Wall Street Journal and other publications, WuDunn joined the staff of The New York Times as a correspondent in the Beijing bureau in 1989.

 WuDunn worked for a time for Goldman Sachs as a vice president in its investment management division as a private wealth advisor, before leaving to write a book.

 WuDunn and her husband Kristof won the Pulitzer Prize for International Reporting in 1990 for their coverage of the Tiananmen Square protests of 1989.
 They were the first married couple ever to win a Pulitzer for journalism; WuDunn was the first female Asian-American reporter to win a Pulitzer.
 She also won a George Polk Award and an Overseas Press Club award, both for reporting in China.

 In 2009, WuDunn and Kristof received the Dayton Literary Peace Prize's 2009 Lifetime Achievement Award.
 In 2011, WuDunn was listed by Newsweek as one of the 150 Women who Shake the World.